Serial presence detect: Stored information

-For a memory module to support SPD, the JEDEC standards require that certain parameters be in the lower 128 bytes of an EEPROM located on the memory module.
+For a memory module to support SPD, the JEDEC standards require that certain parameters be in the lower 128 (or more, depending on the generation) bytes of an EEPROM located on the memory module.
 These bytes contain timing parameters, manufacturer, serial number and other useful information about the module.
 Devices utilizing the memory automatically determine key parameters of the module by reading this information.
 For example, the SPD data on an SDRAM module might provide information about the CAS latency so the system can set this correctly without user intervention.

-The SPD EEPROM firmware is accessed using SMBus, a variant of the I²C protocol.
+The SPD EEPROM firmware is accessed using SMBus, a variant of the I2C protocol.
 This reduces the number of communication pins on the module to just two: a clock signal and a data signal.
 The EEPROM shares ground pins with the RAM, has its own power pin, and has three additional pins (SA0–2) to identify the slot, which are used to assign the EEPROM a unique address in the range 0x50–0x57.
 Not only can the communication lines be shared among 8 memory modules, the same SMBus is commonly used on motherboards for system health monitoring tasks such as reading power supply voltages, CPU temperatures, and fan speeds.

-SPD EEPROMs also respond to I²C addresses 0x30–0x37 if they have not been write protected, and an extension (TSE series) uses addresses 0x18–0x1F to access an optional on-chip temperature sensor.
-All those values are seven-bit I²C addresses formed by a Device Type Identifier Code prefix (DTIC) with SA0-2: to read (1100) from slot 3, one uses 110 0011 = 0x33.
-With a final R/W bit it forms the 8-bit Device Select Code.
-Note that the semantics of slot-id is different for write-protection operations: for them they can be not passed by the SA pins at all.

 Before SPD, memory chips were spotted with parallel presence detect (PPD).
 PPD used a separate pin for each bit of information, which meant that only the speed and density of the memory module could be stored because of the limited space for pins.

 SDR SDRAM

-The first SPD specification was issued by JEDEC and tightened up by Intel as part of its PC100 memory specification.
+The first SPD specification was issued by JEDEC and tightened up by Intel as part of its PC100 memory specification introduced in 1998.
 Most values specified are in binary-coded decimal form.
 The most significant nibble can contain values from 10 to 15, and in some cases extends higher.
 In such cases, the encodings for 1, 2 and 3 are instead used to encode 16, 17 and 18.
 A most significant nibble of 0 is reserved to represent "undefined".

 The SPD ROM defines up to three DRAM timings, for three CAS latencies specified by set bits in byte 18.
 First comes the highest CAS latency (fastest clock), then two lower CAS latencies with progressively lower clock speeds.